garden/tree/camp/Readme.md

 for creating server applications.

 Node.js is a high-performance library implementing a series of protocols including HTTP 1.1, TCP, and so much more.
 It is designed to be event-based and non-blocking, a combination which has already proven to be awesome in web browsers.
 However, using events has typically been awkward in C and similar non-closure languages.
 As a result, Node.js uses a javascript interface built with V8, with which one can script anything and have access to all Node.js' functionnality.

 The reason why the combination non-blocking IO + events + closures is particularly witful is the following.
-In order to perform non-blocking IO, one does need some kind of parallelism.
+In order to perform non-blocking IO, one does need some kind of parallelism, or dispatch mechanism.
 Threads, or even processes, can be used for that, but they are technically challenging to use, even for alert mutex experts.
 CSP is another option, but it is not present by default in programming languages, and it is hard to "install".
 On the other hand, events are very easy to use, they are already present in the browser and scriptable from javascript.
 However, events require that one give a chunk of code, a function of some sort, to handle some event.
 Passing functions as a parameter is typically cumbersome in C, etc.  You have to declare it in global space, define it there, even though you may not have access to all the variables you need, and you therefore enter a hell of billion-parameters functions.
 Closures, on the other hand, adresses this concern beautifully.
 All variables in scope are accessible, and you may pass in anonymous functions without needing to worry.

 Scout.js
 --------

 Today's built-in Ajax library is poor.
 It is not cross-browser (because of Internet Explorer) and it can quickly become a hassle.
 Scout.js is a javascript library that removes that hassle.

 With Scout.js, one can easily target a specific element in the page which must trigger an XHR(XML Http Request) when a specific event is fired.
 This is what you do, most of the time, anyway.
 Otherwise, it is also easy to attach an XHR upon a "setTimeout", and so on.

     Scout ( '#id-of-element' ).on ( 'click', function (params, evt, xhr) {